-Since the start of 2019, Hills 2 Oceans (H2O) has been calling on BMC members and the wider public to get involved in a litter pick to help remove as much litter and plastic from our hills, mountains and crags as possible so it doesn’t end up in our oceans.
-The campaign is back for 2020 and this year we’re calling on volunteers to do even more.
+Our Hills 2 Oceans (H2O) campaign is calling on everyone to get involved in a litter pick to help remove as much litter and plastic from our hills, mountains and crags as possible so it doesn’t end up in our oceans.
+This BMC campaign is back for 2020 and this year we’re calling on volunteers to do even more.

 400 litter pickers, 2000 bin bags, over 50 clean up events and the removal of lots of rubbish!
 That’s what the BMC’s Hills 2 Oceans Campaign has achieved so far.
-Yet litter is still a massive issue - Storm Ciara and Storm Dennis have battered the UK in the past few weeks and as a result more plastic and other debris has washed up on our shores.
+Yet litter is still a massive issue.
 Recent studies have also found substantial amounts of plastic waste on some of our most remote mountains and a study of 13 UK rivers by Greenpeace also revealed they all contained microplastics.

 It is estimated there are now 5.25 trillion pieces of ocean plastic debris, and it is estimated the quantity of plastic in the sea will treble by 2025.
 So, what can you do to help?

-There are a number of worthwhile clean up events already planned in the next few weeks and throughout 2020.
-For example, the Great British Spring Clean, 20 March-13 April and the Big Spring Beach Clean:Summit To Sea which will be running from the 18th to the 26th of April.
+There are a number of worthwhile clean up events already planned.
 To make it easier for you to find out about them, we brought all the details together in one place on our new EVENTS CALENDAR

 Perhaps you’re already involved with a local walking group or know of a planned walk in your local area?
 We would encourage you, as part of this, to take a litter pick and remove as much rubbish as possible.